Arackulele/GrimoraMod/README.md

 ### 2.3.3

-- Added energy drone! **STILL KEEP ENERGY DRONE DISABLED IN API CONFIG!**
+- Added energy drone! **ENABLE ENERGY DRONE IN API CONFIG IN ORDER FOR IT TO SHOW UP**

 - Added **Reset Deck** button to now reset your deck back to the starter deck in case deck viewing throws errors.